 "I'll finish this," Xena said, taking charge of the cleaning, giving Gabrielle a chance to go down to the water herself before the last light faded away.

 Gabrielle bathed without any hurry and watched as the last shreds of light fade out of the sky and the stars began to appear.
-She traced the lines of the constellations in her mind, drawing out fragments of a hundred stories.
+She traced the lines of the constellations in her mind, drawing out fragments of dozens of stories, almost surprised that theirs was not written there.

 When she returned, she found Xena by the fire, focused on sharpening her sword.
 At the sight, she felt her own mood shift and become more serious.
 She looked down at their bedding laid out beside one another on the sand and grass.